renuo/onlylogs/README.md

 * errors
 * performance

-When your application grows and self-hosting your log files, for any reason, is not good enough for you anymore, you can stream them to https://onlylogs.io and continue enjoying the same features.
+When your application grows and youn don't want to self-host your log files anymore, you can stream them to https://onlylogs.io and continue enjoying the same features.

 > [!IMPORTANT]
 > At the current stage errors and performance monitoring are not yet available.
+It's all wishful thinking.

+> [!IMPORTANT]
-> Also https://onlylogs.io is still in beta.
+> https://onlylogs.io is still in beta.
 Send us an email if you want access to the platform.

-## Usage

-Head to `/onlylogs` and enjoy your logs streamed right into your face!

-Here you can grep your logs with regular expressions.

-> [!TIP]
-> Onlylogs automatically detects and uses [ripgrep (rg)](https://github.com/BurntSushi/ripgrep) if available, which provides significantly faster search performance.
-> If ripgrep is not installed, onlylogs falls back to standard grep.
-> A warning icon (⚠️) will be displayed in the toolbar when using standard grep to indicate slower search performance.

-## Customization

-Onlylogs provides two ways to customize the appearance of the log viewer: CSS Variables and a complete style override.
-Check the file [_log_container_styles.html.erb](app/views/onlylogs/shared/_log_container_styles.html.erb) for the complete list of CSS variables.

 ## Installation